 2.16 In phase-I, the tendering process of USOF, right from calling of Expression of Interest (EOI) to finalization of tender and signing of agreement took 6 to 9 months.
-As discussed in the paper
+As discussed in the paper, there is a need to modify the methodology so that this long lead time for launching the scheme can be cut short or completely cut out.

-3 The National Highways Authority of India was constituted by an act of Parliament, the National Highways Authority of India Act, 1988.
+&lt;sup>3 The National Highways Authority of India was constituted by an act of Parliament, the National Highways Authority of India Act, 1988.
 The Authority shall consist of (i) a Chairman (ii) not more than five full time members and (iii) not more than four part time members, to be appointed by Central Government.
 The Authority was operationalized in February, 1995 with the appointment of full time Chairman and other Members.